 \subsection{Discrete Convex Functions in Multi-dimensional Space}

-Similar to the one-dimensional case, discrete convex functions in multi-dimensional space are characterized by the discrete midpoint convexity property and have convex piecewise linear extension.
-In~\citet{murota2003discrete}, this collection of functions is named as $L^{\natural}$-convex functions and is proved to have the property that local optimality implies global optimality.
-The exact definition of $L^\natural$-convex functions is given by \begin{definition} A function $f(x):\mathcal{X}\mapsto\mathbb{R}$ is called a $L^\natural$-convex function, if the discrete midpoint convexity holds:
+Similar to the one-dimensional case, discrete convex functions in multi-dimensional space are characterized by the discrete midpoint convexity property and have a convex piecewise linear extension.
+In~\citet{murota2003discrete}, this collection of functions is named $L^{\natural}$-convex functions and is proved to have the property that local optimality implies global optimality.
+The exact definition of $L^\natural$-convex functions is given below. \begin{definition} A function $f(x):\mathcal{X}\mapsto\mathbb{R}$ is called a $L^\natural$-convex function if the discrete midpoint convexity property holds:

 The set of models such that $f(x)$ is $L^\natural$-convex on $\mathcal{X}$ is denoted as $\mathcal{MC}$.
-The set of models such that $f(x)$ is $L^\natural$-convex with indifference zone parameter $c$ is denoted as $\mathcal{MC}_c$. \end{definition} \begin{remark} As noted in~\citet{zhang2020discrete}, the feasible set $\mathcal{X}=[N]^d$ is a $L^\natural$-convex set and we only need the discrete midpoint convexity property to define $L^\natural$-convex functions on $\mathcal{X}$.
+The set of models such that $f(x)$ is $L^\natural$-convex with an indifference zone parameter $c$ is denoted as $\mathcal{MC}_c$. \end{definition} \begin{remark} As noted in~\citet{zhang2020discrete}, the feasible set $\mathcal{X}=[N]^d$ is a $L^\natural$-convex set and thus we only need the discrete midpoint convexity property to define $L^\natural$-convex functions on $\mathcal{X}$.
 In the case when $d=1$, the $L^\natural$-convexity is equivalent to the discrete convexity defined in Section \ref{sec:one-dim}.
-Hence, the definitions of $\mathcal{MC}$ and $\mathcal{MC}_c$ are consistent with Section \ref{sec:one-dim}. \end{remark} The following property shows that $L^\natural$-convex functions can be viewed as a generalization of submodular functions. \begin{lemma}[\citet{murota2003discrete}] Suppose the function $f(x):\mathcal{X}\mapsto\mathbb{R}$ is $L^\natural$-convex.
+Hence, the definitions of $\mathcal{MC}$ and $\mathcal{MC}_c$ are consistent with Section \ref{sec:one-dim}. \end{remark} The following property shows that $L^\natural$-convex functions can be viewed as a generalization of submodular functions. \begin{lemma}[\citet{murota2003discrete}] Suppose that the function $f(x):\mathcal{X}\mapsto\mathbb{R}$ is $L^\natural$-convex.
 Then, the translation submodularity holds: